decentraland/profile-images/README.md

 ### Profile Images

+This project generates profile images from users' 3D avatar models, producing both body and face images.
+These images are exposed via an API, allowing them to be seamlessly integrated into any desired application.

 The profile image services consists of two services:

 - **Producer**: polls a target catalyst to fetch the latest profiles that have changes, and it adds them as jobs into SQS.